So, you’re a small business owner, and you have social media, but you aren’t seeing any results? Could you be going about it the wrong way?

 I can’t tell you the number of businesses, big and small who are treating social media like a catalogue - pushing product images out two, three times per day and expecting a sales uplift in return.

-To grow your business you need to give your audience, and potential audience something they want 80 - 90% of the time and 10% - 20% of the time talking about your product such as new flavours, new stockist, new packaging, new promotional deals etc.
+How do you do this?
+To grow your business you need to give your audience, and potential audience something they want 80 - 90% of the time and 10% - 20% of the time talking about your product such as new flavours, new stockist, original packaging, new promotional deals etc.

 Continuing on the dog food theme, the first thing I would recommend for this client is to find their audience.
-Look for dog accounts on Instagram, Facebook and Twitter (yes they do exist, even my pup has his own accounts) and ENGAGE.
+Look for dog accounts on Instagram, Facebook and Twitter (yes they do exist, even my pup has his own account) and engage.
 Follow them, like their posts, comment (without pushing your products).
 Social media users are likely to engage back by clicking on your profile to find out more about you and what you offer.
 If you have valuable content, they are more than likely going to follow you back.
 This may seem like a lot of work, and it is, but it is the only way to grow your accounts organically and get seen by the right audience.

-Valuable content is something that your followers would want to see on their feed.
+What does valuable content look like?
+Relevant content is something that your followers would want to see on their feed.
 It could be something motivational, inspirational or even funny.
 Perhaps you stumbled across a particularly amusing video of a puppy or a recipe for a homemade frozen treat for your pup to enjoy during a heatwave - share it with your followers.
 Another source of valuable content is breaking news in your industry, keep on top of it and try to share it with your audience before your competitors do.

-There is no denying that social media requires time and effort and is not a quick win, but once you’ve got it nailed it will be your most successful marketing platform.
+There is no denying that social media requires time and effort and is not a quick win, but once you’ve got, it nailed it will be your most successful marketing platform.
 Trust me.

 © 2017 Social Mouth Ltd